Glossary

 service

 An application, routine, or process that performs a specific BlazeMeter function to support other applications.
+On the Service Virtualization tab specifically, service is the name of a container that groups several related virtual services together.

 shared environment